c-blake/lc/IDEAS.md

 Though current "just has it" kinding works to color by ACL/Linux capability, it'd be nicer to actually format out the text. { Capabilities are short-ish, but ACL spellings are typically not table-friendly.
 So maybe just caps. }

+Make -H take an attr instead of being a bool; Render header only if .len>0.
+So, space can render without attrs.
+Leading + can replicate headers across major columns.
+Best to apply attr to start of 1st header and turn off attrs at end of last so intermediate space is all e.g., underlined.